bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SpanID_3nFm_kPd59mRpkmDjIdPQw/Documentation.md

-To identify the span using the equipment
+Identifies the span using the equipment